 Here we're approaching the subject of motivation in a very general way.
 In reality, you'll need "different strokes for different folks" – in other words, different people will perceive different issues, and will be motivated by different things.
-Make sure you talk with your people regularly on a one-to-one basis to find out what matters to them.
+Make sure you talk with your people regularly one-on-one to find out what matters to them.

 Perhaps managers like to use this approach because they think people are more financially motivated than, perhaps, they are, or perhaps it just takes less management effort to raise wages than it does to reevaluate company policy, and redesign jobs for maximum satisfaction.

 When you're seeking to motivate people, firstly get rid of the things that are annoying them about the company and the workplace.
 Make sure they're treated fairly, and with respect.